jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerCardService/task.md

 <div class="hint" title="How to drop first N elements from a list?">

-To drop first `N` elements from a list you can use the [`drop`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/drop.html) built-in function:
+To drop first `N` elements from a list, you can use the built-in [`drop`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/drop.html) function:
 ```kotlin
 fun main() {
     val numbers = listOf(1, 2, 3, 4, 5, 6)